gary8564/project-historical-document-analysis/README.md

 Even though the result is not promising, the above mAP results can still get another interesting observation: SwinT transformers have more learning capacity to detect smaller objects.

 (2) ResNeXT and EfficientNet:
 In order to speed up the training process, `nn.DataParallel` is utilized to fit with the Kaggle GPU-T4x2 accelerator.
 The above ablation study indicates that both EfficientNet and ResNeXT yield outstanding performances.
-Still, mAP of ResNeXT-backbone model is
+Still, mAP of the ResNeXT-backbone model is

 ## Outlook and Future Work
-In conclusion, despite the complexity of historical documents dataset, by fine-tuning hyperparameters and increase backbone model complexities, RetinaNet is still able to detect most of the annotations.
+In conclusion, despite the complexity of the historical documents dataset, by fine-tuning hyperparameters and increasing backbone model complexities, RetinaNet is still able to detect most of the annotations.
 Even though mAP on the test dataset leaderboard can only achieve 0.21, the performance can be improved by training more epochs if more powerful computing units can be accessed.
 More laborious fine-tuning with anchor boxes might also lead to more promising results.
-In future work, unfreezing layers of ViT and SwinT backbone can be further experimented to check for the improvement of results.
-Future studies can also try to implement other more recent methodology such as VitDet<sup>[12](#12)</sup>, which utilized plain ViT-backbone with simple feature pyramid maps structure.
-In ViTDet paper, the author also points out that the results can be benefited from using the readily available pretrained transformer models from Masked Autoencoder(MAE).
-Therefore, using the pretrained model from MAE can also be further discussed.
+In future work, unfreezing layers of ViT and SwinT backbone can be further experimented with to check for the improvement of results.
+Future studies can also try to implement other more recent methodologies such as VitDet<sup>[12](#12)</sup>, which utilized plain ViT-backbone with simple feature pyramid maps.
+In the ViTDet paper, the author also points out that the results can be benefited from using the readily available pre-trained transformer models from Masked Autoencoder(MAE).
+Therefore, using the pre-trained model from MAE can also be further discussed.

 ## Citation
 <a id="1">[[1]](https://arxiv.org/abs/2212.13924)</a> N.-M. Sven and R. Matteo, “Page layout analysis of text-heavy historical documents: A comparison of textual and visual approaches,” arXiv [cs.IR], 2022.

 <a id="2">[[2]](https://arxiv.org/abs/2105.06220)</a> Zhang, P. (2021, May 13).
-VSR: A Unified Framework for Document Layout Analysis combining Vision, Semantics and Relations. arXiv.org.
+VSR: A Unified Framework for Document Layout Analysis combining Vision, Semantics, and Relations. arXiv.org.

 <a id="3">[[3]](https://arxiv.org/abs/1708.02002)</a> Lin, T. (2017).
 Focal Loss for Dense Object Detection. arXiv.org.